What’s new in 2026

 Illinois overtime law mimics the federal Fair Labor Standards Act (FLSA) requirements to pay overtime when employees work more than 40 hours in a workweek.
 Overtime is paid at a rate of 1.5 times the employee’s standard hourly rate.

-There are some exemptions to overtime regulations.
-These include agricultural labor workers, some vehicle sales or service-based roles, and employees of certain non-profit childcare institutions.
+There are some state-level exemptions to overtime regulations.
+These include agricultural labor workers, some vehicle sales or service-based roles, radio and TV-based roles in a city with a population of less than 100,000, employees of certain non-profit childcare institutions, and employees exempt as per the Fair Labor Standards Act.

 Mandatory overtime is allowed in Illinois, as long as the hours worked don’t result in the employee working 7 or more consecutive days without 24 hours of rest.